T3tsuo/PokemonUI/README.md

 ## Pokemon Team Composition:
 * First pokemon is Smeargle.
-   * Has Payday, False Swipe, Assist and SweetScent
+   * Has Payday, False Swipe, Assist and SweetScent (max pp all of them)
    * Ability is Technician
    * Holding LeftOvers
 * Second pokemon is Parasect.